 First, some context.
 Did you know that according to the U.S. EPA, 90% of septic failures are in the drain field, leach field or seepage pit?

 Did you also know that there are many types of septic drainage systems?
 If you refer to the pages of www.septicdrainer.com you will see many of these types of septic drainage systems illustrated for you, to better understand what system you might have.
-Your septic system’s design plans are normally stored by your local or county building permit department.
+Your local or county building permit department normally stores your septic system’s design plans.
 These drawings are usually called “as-builds,” which consist of a hand drawing or a professional drawing of the layout of the system.
+No we can move on and dig into how to repair septic systems.

 After locating your important structures you should mark them, like your tank access cover or your distribution box, which makes future locates easy.
 A great way to mark these important locations is with Septi-Marker.
 Septi-Markers are low-profile 5-inch wafers that mount above the structures, but at the base of the grass level.
 Septi-Markers are lawnmower-safe.